ramang22/TFT-tracker/server/README.md

 ## Run

-run server.js in you IDE OR node server.js OR nodemon server.js
+run server.js in your IDE OR node server.js OR nodemon server.js